a3-audio/a3-doc/source/configuration/mic.md

 ### Arch Linux Arm
 - https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4
 - Search for your Raspberry ip-address: nmap -sn 192.168.1.0/24
-- login as the default user alarm with the password alarm.
+- login as the default user alarm with the password alarm
-- The default root password is root.
+- The default root password is root

 #### Root operations on the Raspberry:
 ```